Back to Roku Guides

 Confirm stable join and internet check

 After successful authentication, run Roku connection test to confirm both network and internet stages pass.
-Launch one channel and let playback run for several minutes to ensure the connection remains stable beyond the initial join event.
+Launch one channel and let playback run for several minutes to make sure the connection remains stable beyond the initial join event.

 Quick Solutions